SWizards2077/Magnifix/README.md

 ## Contact

-If you have any questions or feedback, feel free to contact the Magnifix team at [email protected]
+If you have any questions or feedback, feel free to contact the Magnifix team at info@magnifix.org